eddie-energy/architecture/arc42/eddie-framework/runtime-view/runtime-view.md

 ![](./figures/eddie-framework-revoke-permission.svg)

-1. The Customer logs in to the portal of their Permission Administrator (PA) through the Permission Facade.
+1. The Customer accesses the Permission Administrator’s portal and logs in to manage their existing permissions.
-1. The Customer revokes their previously granted permission.
+1. The Customer performs an action in the portal to revoke a previously granted permission.
+1. The Permission Administrator processes the revocation request and confirms the permission is revoked.
-1. The Permission Facade notifies the corresponding Region Connector (RC) that the permission has been revoked.
+1. The Permission Administrator notifies the corresponding Region Connector within the EDDIE Framework that the permission has been revoked.
-1. Depending on the implementation, either the RC sends an explicit revocation notification to the EDDIE Core, or the EDDIE Core detects the revocation by observing that no further data updates are received from the RC.
+1. If no notification is received, the EDDIE Core later detects the revocation indirectly by recognizing that no new data updates arrive from the Region Connector.
-1. The EDDIE Core updates the permission status in the Database to reflect the revocation.
+1. Upon receiving or detecting the revocation, the EDDIE Core updates the permission status in the Database to mark it as revoked.
-1. The EDDIE Core instructs the Region Connector to stop retrieving or transmitting data related to the revoked permission.
+1. Finally, the EDDIE Core instructs the Region Connector to stop retrieving and transmitting data related to the revoked permission.

 ## The Eligible Party collects customer data via message broker (Kafka, AMQP, MQTT)